-As part of our ongoing commitment to better understand the views of our shareholders with respect to our business, governance, and compensation practices, we have continued our investor outreach efforts in 2019.
+As part of our ongoing commitment to better understand the views of our shareholders with respect to our business, governance, and compensation practices, we continued our investor outreach efforts in 2020.
 Over the past several years, feedback received from these discussions has helped guide refinements to our executive compensation programs and governance practices, as well as enhancements to our public disclosure.
-A summary of these efforts in 2019, feedback received and responsiveness is below:
+A summary of these efforts in 2020, feedback received and our history of responsiveness is included below: